tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 In settings where there is external information (for instance from an ICE {{?RFC8445}}
-handshake, or from previous connections to the same server) about the RTT, implementations SHOULD use 1.5 times that RTT as the retransmit timer.
+handshake, or from previous connections to the same server) about the RTT, implementations SHOULD use 1.5 times that RTT estimate as the retransmit timer.

-Implementations SHOULD retain the current timer value until a message is transmitted and acknowledged without having to be retransmitted, at which time the value SHOULD be reset to 1.5 times the measured round trip time for that message.
+Implementations SHOULD retain the current timer value until a message is transmitted and acknowledged without having to be retransmitted, at which time the value SHOULD be adjusted to 1.5 times the measured round trip time for that message.
 After a long period of idleness, no less than 10 times the current timer value, implementations MAY reset the